image

 While right-wing thinkers scoffed at the possibility of resources being shared in a way that maintains the common good, arguing that private property is the only practical strategy to prevent this tragedy, Ostrom’s scholarship shows otherwise.

-“What we have ignored is what citizens can do and the importance of real involvement of the people involved,” she explained.
+“What we have ignored is what citizens can do and the importance of real involvement of the people involved,”

 >>> more